The Gift (2000 film): Plot

-During Donnie's trial for Jessica's murder, it is revealed that they had an affair.
-Donnie is convicted and sent to prison.
+At Donnie's trial, it is revealed that he had an affair with Jessica.
+He is convicted of Jessica's murder and sent to prison.
 Later, Annie receives more visions revealing that Donnie is innocent and that someone else wants to kill her.
 She asks prosecutor David Duncan to reopen the case.
-After Duncan declines, Annie counters that if he does not do so, she will reveal David and Jessica's affair, which she witnessed.
+After Duncan declines, Annie threatens to reveal that he had an affair with Jessica, which she witnessed.
 Duncan attempts to bribe Annie in exchange for her silence, but Annie refuses.

-Annie tells Wayne that Donnie is not responsible for Jessica's death and that Duncan will not reopen the investigation.
-At Wayne's suggestion, he and Annie drive out to the pond at night, where Annie learns from a vision that Wayne is actually the murderer.
-Wayne confesses to Annie that he was angry after he discovered that Jessica was cheating on him with Donnie.
+Annie tells Wayne that Donnie is not the murderer, but that Duncan will not reopen the investigation.
+At Wayne's suggestion, he and Annie drive out to the pond at night, where Annie has a vision showing Wayne is actually the murderer.
+Wayne confesses that he was angry after discovering Jessica was cheating on him with multiple other men including Donnie.
 Wayne attempts to kill Annie by striking her in the head with a flashlight, but Buddy appears and knocks him out.
 Annie and Buddy lock the unconscious Wayne in the trunk of Annie's car.
+Buddy tells Annie that he escaped from the mental hospital and hands her the washcloth she had previously given him to wipe her tears.

-Buddy tells Annie that he escaped from the mental hospital, and hands her a wash cloth to wipe her bloody head with.
 The two drive to the police station.
-Annie tells Buddy that he will have to return to the hospital, and he waits in the car while she enters the station.
-When she returns to the car with police, Buddy has disappeared.
-Annie explains to Johnson what happened at the pond, but he informs her that Buddy could not have aided her as he had died by suicide at the mental hospital earlier that day.
-Annie reaches in her pocket and pulls out the wash cloth Buddy gave her to wipe her head.
-Annie returns home and looks at photographs of her late husband Ben.
-The next morning, she and her sons are at his grave, mourning his premature death.
+Buddy waits in the car while she enters the station.
+When she returns with the police, Buddy has disappeared.
+When Annie explains what happened at the pond, Johnson informs her that Buddy died by suicide earlier that day.
+Annie reaches into her pocket and pulls out the washcloth Buddy returned to her.
+Annie returns home and looks at photographs of her late husband Ben that her oldest son holds as he falls asleep each night.
+The next morning, she and her sons are at his graveside.